martinsagat/app-optimization-webpack/README.md

 # Application Optimization with Webpack

 ## Features
-🚀 splitting dev and prod build
+🚀 split build for dev and prod environment
-🚀 generating HTML based on template
+🚀 dynamicly generating HTML based on template
 🚀 remove old bundles before generating new ones
 🚀 using less preprocessor, sass, PostCSS, CSS in JS
-🚀 autoprefixer // support for older browsers
+🚀 autoprefixer to support for older browsers
-🚀 PurgeCSS // remove unused css styles
+🚀 PurgeCSS to remove unused css styles
 🚀 optimization images for production
 🚀 conversion of images to webp format
 🚀 support for older version of browsers using babel